DangerAspect/site/about.md

 ### About this site

-I use this domain for gaming-related content.
+DangerAspect.xyz is a domain I use to host my gaming and hobby-related content and projects.

 #### Privacy

 This site uses a self-hosted analytics service.
-No personally-identifiable information is collected.
-The front 2 bytes of the IP address is stored: the rear 2 bytes are anonymised.
-I collect these information only to track how many page views I am getting on each page.
+No personally-identifiable information is collected, and no cookies are used.
+I collect these information to understand how many views I'm getting, and for which content.